 Purchasing a safe for a domestic or commercial property has become more popular in recent times.
-A safe is a valuable investment for cash, documents and those items that cannot be replaced such as family heirlooms.
+A safe is a valuable investment for cash, documents and those items that cannot be replaced such as family heirlooms or expensive personal possessions.

 When protecting your possessions for home or business you need to make an informed decision on the type of safe you need.
-Such as your budget, what you’ll actually be using it for, the amount of space that you have in your property.
+Such as your budget, what you’ll actually be using it for and the amount of space that you have in your property.